django-beam/django-beam/docs/api.rst

 - ``form_class``: The form class used for handling form submissions in the view.
 - ``link_layout``: A list of facets that will be linked from within the user interface, see :ref:`Links between views`.

+..
+TODO: This is the same text as Usage/Common viewset options.
+Should this be removed from here?

 List view
 ^^^^^^^^^